ahmetcangunay/mammo_lingua/README.md

 [Ahmet Can GÜNAY](https://github.com/ahmetcangunay) :shipit:

 ## License
+> [!IMPORTANT]
-This project is licensed under the MIT License.
-See the [LICENSE]() file for details.
+> This project is licensed under the CC BY-NC-SA 4.0 License.
+See the [LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/) file for details.